Friday, September 26, 2008

-During that time, Brenda helped Mariah Carey (who was her back-up singer) score a record deal with Sony\Columbia Records by giving the executive of the label, Tommy Mottola a demo tape of Mariah's to him and the rest is history.
+During that time, Brenda helped Mariah Carey (who was her backup singer at the time) score a record deal with Sony\Columbia Records by giving the executive of the label, Tommy Mottola a demo tape of Mariah's to him and the rest is history.

-Despite being considered her best English-language album and one of her best moments overall, the album didn't gain commercial success because it didn't get the same promotion that her debut album received.
+Despite being considered her best English-language album and one of her best moments overall, the album didn't gain commercial success because it didn't get the same promotion that her previous one received.

 The single, "Herida" became a hit, peaking at #1 on Billboard's Latin Tropical\Salsa Airplay chart, #28 on Billboard's Latin Songs chart in May of 1997, and #14 on Billboard's Latin Pop Songs chart in April of 1997.

 The first single, "Si Me Preguntan Por Tí" peaked at #31 on Billboard's Latin Songs chart in April of 1998.
 The second single from the album, "Senor Amante" peaked at #37 on Billboard's Latin Songs chart in January of 1999.

 A remake of "I Still Believe" entitled "Creo en Tí" peaked at #20 on Billboard's Latin Tropical\Salsa Airplay chart.

 The album won a Latin Grammy Award for "Best Salsa Album" & the title song peaked at #3 on Billboard's Tropical Songs chart in April of 2002.

 The follow-up single, "Por Es Hombre" featuring Tito Nieves & Victor Manuelle, peaked at #1 on Billboard's Latin Tropical\Salsa Airplay chart, #11 on Billboard's Latin Songs chart & #33 on Billboard's Latin Pop Songs chart in May of 2002.